csg-org/CompactConnect/backend/compact-connect/docs/onboarding/JURISDICTION_COMPACT_ONBOARDING.md

 # Jurisdiction Onboarding for Compact Connect

 Before a jurisdiction (i.e. state) can be onboarded to the Compact Connect system, there is certain information that must be provided for that jurisdiction.
-This document outlines the information that is required and how that information is to be defined in the system.
+This document is intended to be referenced by State IT staff/CSG maintainers that will need to assist with onboarding new jurisdictions or compacts into the system.
+It outlines the information that is required and how that information is to be defined in the system.
 The following steps must be taken to onboard a jurisdiction to the Compact Connect system:

 1. Decide Jurisdiction Fee for a Compact Privilege
 2. Determine Contact Details for System Notifications